joepv/joepv.github.io/_posts/2023-02-07-homeybridge.md

 ## How does Homey Bridge compare to a Home Center 3?

 The FIBARO Home Center 3 is mainly for full Z-Wave based on-premises home automation installations (by certified installers) where the Homey Bridge is a cloud extender and more aimed at the home user that wants to automate their homes very easily and with lots of different device protocols.
-The HC3 is synonym with the Z-Wave protocol, and today still the most stable Z-Wave controller that you can find.
-The Homey Bridge shines with numerous protocols support and the Zigbee protocol is by far better than on the HC3.
+The HC3 is synonymous with the Z-Wave protocol, and today still the most stable Z-Wave controller that you can find.
+The Homey Bridge shines with numerous protocols supported and the Zigbee protocol is far better than on the HC3.
 The HC3 operates without cloud, whereas the Homey Bridge depends on it.
 I think it’s a more fair comparison between the HC3 and the new Homey Pro that also runs on-premises.
 The Homey Pro will be released in early 2013.

-## How to initial setup your Homey Bridge?
+## How to initially setup your Homey Bridge?

 When you plug in the Homey Bridge a beautiful led ring welcomes you at full color spectrum.
 The hub has a very premium look.
 You can turn this led off in the device configuration when the led starts to annoy you.
 The Homey Bridge setup is very easy.
 Just install the Homey App on your smartphone, create an account, plug the Homey Bridge in and open the Homey App: